regstuff/git-news/README.md

 - Feedparser item syntax is to be used in the expression.
 These include entry["title"], entry["author"], entry["link"] & entry["summary"] (for description or full content).
 For tags, feedparser includes them in a list called term, within a dict named tags.
 So the expression should be like: all([x not in [y["term"] for y in entry["tags"]] for x in ["Apple"]])

 - For sites that do not have RSS, check if Google News indexes them.
 Then you can use Google News' [site-specific RSS feed](https://newscatcherapi.com/blog/google-news-rss-search-parameters-the-missing-documentaiton) for these.
 Simply specify the site name without http(s)://. ntfyed will manage the rest.

+# To-Do
+- Merge items on the same story published in multiple sites, like how Google News gives a dropdown below the main item
+- AI-based topic-level filtering.
+Eg. Filter out all smartphone news, even when the word 'smartphone' is not used